Makar Ignatov: 2020–21 season

 Ignatov debuted his programs at the Russian senior test skates, including the new quad loop.
 Competing on the domestic Cup of Russia series, he won bronze medals at the first stage in Syzran and the fourth stage in Kazan.

 With the COVID-19 pandemic continuing to affect international travel, the ISU opted to run the Grand Prix based primarily on geographic location.
 Ignatov was assigned to the 2020 Rostelecom Cup, placing fourth in the short program and landing a clean quad loop but underrotating part of his jump combination.
 He landed three quads in the free skate, including another loop, but dropped to seventh place overall.

 Competing at the 2021 Russian Championships, Ignatov placed second in the short program with a clean skate, four points behind leader Mikhail Kolyada.
 He struggled with some jump landings in the free skate, placing third in that segment behind Kolyada and Mark Kondratiuk, but remained in the silver medal position overall.

 Following the national championships, Ignatov participated in the 2021 Channel One Trophy, a televised team event organized in lieu of the European Championships.
 He was selected for the Red Machine team captained by Alina Zagitova.
 He placed second in the short program and third in the free skate, and the Red Machine team claimed the trophy.
 Subsequently, he competed at the Russian Cup Final, which was widely assumed to be the deciding event for the second Russian men's berth at the 2021 World Championships in Stockholm.
 He placed eighth at the event.

 2021–22 season

 Ignatov began the season on the Grand Prix at the 2021 Skate Canada International, where he finished fourth.
 He finished fourth as well at this second event, 2021 NHK Trophy.

 At the 2022 Russian Championships, Ignatov finished in tenth place.
 In February, he participated in Russian Cup Final.
 He placed third in the short program but skated a strong free program and went to win first place.

+2026–27 season

+On 30 June 2026, the International Skating Union announced that figure skaters from Russia and Belarus would be allowed to compete at international competitions as Individual Neutral Athletes (AINs).
+Each of these skaters are be required to undergo an individual assessment conducted by the ISU Council to determine whether they meet the criteria for neutral status.
+Ignatov's application was approved, making him eligible to compete internationally as a neutral athlete.